buckyroberts/JavaScript-Lessons/README.md

 ## Course Outline

-Note: This is just for me *(Bucky)* to keep track of my lesson on YouTube, you can ignore this.
+Note: This is just for me *(Bucky)* to keep track of all my lessons on YouTube, you can ignore this.

 - **Basic Concepts**
   - callbacks